littlewhiteJ/using_ubuntu/clear_the_disk.md

 sudo apt-get purge <package-name>
 ```
-instruction with ==remove== can delete the package but the config_file or other things would not be deleted
+instruction with **remove** can delete the package but the config_file or other things would not be deleted

 so use purge is better... well, i think.